A Kentucky man rescued 5 children and 2 of his former teachers from their flooded homes after getting a message asking for help - KTVZ

 “At 3 o’clock in the morning, I was in that water with my wife.
 I put a child under each arm and one around my neck and took them back to my house.
 The oldest child was holding a small dog,” Day said.

-After Day and his wife rescued the children and the two women, he set his sights on rescuing his former second grade teacher, Ella Prater, and his high school English teacher, Irma Gayheart, who both lived nearby.
+After Day and his wife rescued the children and the two women, he set his sights on rescuing his former high school English teacher, Ella Prater, and his second grade teacher, Irma Gayheart, who both lived nearby.

 “I just kept pacing back and forth because I saw the water rising and I knew my two former teachers were probably trapped in their houses,” Day said.
 “It was heartbreaking.”